apache/fury/docs/guide/scala_guide.md

 The execution for scala collections will invoke Java serialization API `writeObject/readObject/writeReplace/readResolve/readObjectNoData/Externalizable` with fury `ObjectStream` implementation.
 Although `io.fury.serializer.ObjectStreamSerializer` is much faster than JDK `ObjectOutputStream/ObjectInputStream`, but it still doesn't know how use scala collection generics.

-In future we may provide jit support for scala collections to get better performance, see https://github.com/alipay/fury/issues/682.
+In future we plan provide jit support for scala collections to get better performance, see https://github.com/alipay/fury/issues/682, stay tuned!